SoK: Blockchain-Based Decentralized AI (DeAI): Introduction

+In this context, \DeAI has emerged as a promising alternative, often leveraging blockchain to coordinate \AI tasks without a central authority.
+Decentralization, transparency, and immutability, along with consensus protocols and smart contracts~\cite{bano2019sok,werner2022sok}, enable trust-minimized and verifiable data, compute, and training workflows.
+Native cryptocurrencies introduce incentive mechanisms to reward honest contributions, while on-chain verification can enforce provenance and accountability~\cite{Xie2024BlockchainIoT,Fernandez2018BlockchainIoT}, mitigating opacity and incentive misalignment in \CeAI.
+Although \DeAI systems are widely adopted in industry~\cite{BittensorWhitepaper,flock-white-paper,vana-docs,sentient-docs,fetch-ai-white-paper,akash-white-paper,morpheus-white-paper}, integrating blockchain with \AI introduces challenges: \DeAI must confront scalability limits~\cite{Zheng2018BlockchainChallenges,Chen2020Scalable} and balance transparency with data privacy~\cite{Shrestha2020Privacy}.
+Resolving these tensions is essential for practical deployment.

-{ Although DeAI has been widely adopted in industry, particularly in active solutions~\cite{BittensorWhitepaper,flock-white-paper,vana-docs,sentient-docs,fetch-ai-white-paper,akash-white-paper,morpheus-white-paper}, the academic community still lacks a systematic analysis of its technical architecture, strengths, and limitations. } Therefore, in this work, we provide a Systematization of Knowledge~(SoK) for blockchain-based DeAI and aim to answer the following research questions:
+Despite rapid industrial growth, the academic community lacks a systematic analysis of \DeAI solutions.
+In response, this work provides an \SoK of blockchain-based \DeAI, systematically examining its architectures, challenges, and opportunities.
+We aim to address the following research questions: